gregcompton/AtmosphereMonitor/README.md

 - USB Mini-B Cable - https://www.sparkfun.com/products/11301  - There is nothing special about this cable.
 If you have one already, then use it.
 - Battery (optional)
     - Coin cell battery - Any 3V battery will work.
-    - If the Exploer is used, then a higher voltage (up to 5V) battery could be used.
+    - If the Explorer is used, then a higher voltage (up to 5V) battery could be used.
     - Note: If using the Explorer's 5V input, the voltage regulator will cause the setup to draw significantly more current in sleep mode (5V sleep = .370 mA vs 3V sleep = .015 mA).

 ## Software